GeoscienceAustralia/ptha/ptha_access/UPDATES.md

 # Timeline of updates to the PTHA

-Below we note updates to the PTHA following initial publication, and any differences with subsequent related publications.
+Below we note updates to the PTHA following initial publication, and differences with subsequent related publications.